adarsh2104/Yahoo-Finance-API-client/README.md

 # Yahoo-Finance-API-client
+Salient Features of YF-API_client:
-Dashboard: 1.
-Users should be able to select multiple stocks 2.
-In each stock tab, users should be able to select date range and fetch High, Low, Mean, Median stock prices 3.
-Model the obtained data and find out mean and variance.
-You can read about the variance here: https://www.investopedia.com/terms/v/variance.asp Also show these two values 4.
-Find the #times and time stamps where stock moved outside this range (mean + std. deviation, mean - std. deviation).
-Call me up to understand more.
-The result should give only the first instance it happened *5.
-Along with showing date-time stamps when it moved out of that range, also show the time-stamp when it returned in the range for the first time.
+1. Users should be able to select multiple stocks
+2. In each stock tab, users should be able to select date range and fetch High, Low, Mean, Median stock prices
+3. Models the obtained data and calculates the  mean and variance and shoes these values
+4. Finds the times and time stamps where stock moved outside this bounded range (mean + std. deviation, mean - std. deviation) and shows the  only the first instance it happened.
+5. Along with showing date-time stamps when it moved out of that range, also shows the time-stamp when it returned in the range for the first time.